HISTORY OF TLC CURRENT SERVICES

 Trinkets & Togs Thrift Store – 1995 to Present

 Trinkets & Togs Thrift Store opened in June of 1995 in order to provide work to clients receiving services with LVC.
 The store was located in a small building on East Bremer Avenue.
 Goods were transported daily from LVC which was located at Willow Lawn Mall.
 Trinkets & Togs moved to a larger building located in Collegetowne Plaza in 1996 where clients could process goods in the adjacent space and become more active performing store functions like clerking, stocking, and janitorial functions.
 In 1997, Trinkets & Togs expanded to an additional 3,000 sq. ft. and held the first annual fashion show in 2003.
 In 2007, Trinkets & Togs opened a second store in Parkersburg but unfortunately it was destroyed in a tornado in May 2008.
 Meanwhile, during the summer of 2008 the Waverly store provided crisis assistance to 167 flood and tornado victims.
 In 2012, another Trinkets & Togs was opened in Grundy Center, and TLC continues to explore new markets and opportunities for clients.
 In March of 2015 a new iPad based cash register system was introduced at the store in order to train clients on current technology.
+In November 2018, a third thrift store location opened in Cedar Falls.
 It is noteworthy to mention in 1995 we held an internal contest to name the store and a client came up with the name Trinkets and Togs.
 The name represents items sold at the store.

 Supported Community Living Services (SCL, Habilitation, CDAC, BI & ID Waivers) - 1998 to Present